jruels/automation-dev/labs/tf-write-module/index.md

 - description: `Domain name of the bucket`
 - value: `aws_s3_bucket_website_configuration.s3_bucket.website_domain`

-Like variables, outputs in modules perform the same function as they do in the root module but are accessed in a different way.
+Like variables, outputs in modules perform the same function as they do in the root module but are accessed differently.
 A module's outputs can be accessed as read-only attributes on the module object, which is available within the configuration that calls the module.
 You can reference these outputs in expressions as `module.<MODULE NAME>.<OUTPUT NAME>`.

 Now that you have created your module, return to the `main.tf` in your root module and add a reference to the new module: